 Source in [55] shows that the requirement can be met using 20 MHz of bandwidth.

 Source in [55] shows that the requirement cannot be met using 5 MHz of bandwidth.

+Source in [125] shows that UL-AoA cannot meet the requirement.

+Source in [128] shows that DL-AoD cannot meet the requirement.

 Based on the results provided by 2 sources ([62], [71]) out of 19 sources, for InF-SH in FR2, the horizontal positioning requirement for IIOT use cases is achieved by Rel.17 solutions using 100 MHz of bandwidth.